 Compared to bone marrow, 1g of adipose tissue contains 500 times more pluripotent cells than 1g of bone marrow aspirate (Mizuno, 2009).
 In laboratory studies, cultured adipose derived stem cells have a greater proliferation rate compared to cells isolated from other sources.
 Ageing may reduce the availability of bone marrow cells (Berenbaum, 2013).

-Using the LIPOGEMS system, any impurities in the fat graft are removed and only the beneficial properties of the tissue remains.
-The fat graft is then injected under ultrasound guidance allowing the mesenchymal stem cells (in companion with a supporting cast of cells and proteins) to maximize the healing benefits.
+Using the LIPOGEMS system, any impurities in the fat graft are removed and only the beneficial properties of the tissue remain.
+The fat graft is then injected under ultrasound guidance allowing the mesenchymal stem cells (in companion with a supporting cast of cells and proteins).

 We use musculoskeletal ultrasound to identify the injured tendon, ligament or joint and to guide the needle at the injection site.